Angkor Wat-the Main Monument of Angkor Area

 Angkor Wat’s Reputation on the Regional and International Stage

-Another Historical event of Angkor Wat, this temple was listed and declared a World Heritage site by UNESCO on 14th December 1992 as Angkor Wat-Heritage of Humanity and World Wonder.
+Another Historical event of Angkor Wat, this temple was listed and declared a World Heritage site by UNESCO on 14th December 1992 as Angkor Wat temple and many other temples such as Angkor Thom, Bayon, and nearby Banteay Srei as well as the temples of Rolous within 401 square kilometers-Heritage of Humanity and World Wonder.
+This 401 square kilometers, also called Angkor Area, is one of the largest archaeological areas in the world that was the place of different capitals of the Khmer Empire from the 9th to the 15th century.
 Following an appeal for help by the late King Norodom Sihanouk, the temple was listed in UNESCO's World Heritage in Danger (later removed in 2004).
 It is the largest religious monument in the world and represents the country as a whole as it appears on Cambodian flags.

 At the ASEAN Tourism Forum 2012, there was agreed that Borobudur and Angkor Wat would become sister sites and the provinces' sister provinces.